TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 4. PPE should consist of Shock resistant gloves and footwear.

-5. Periodic Checkup for all electrical equipment should be done by competent Electrician.
+5. Periodic Checkups for all electrical equipment should be done by a competent Electrician.

-6. Electrical Apparatus and cables should be Protected against overload by fuses and/or circuit breaker Sufficient sockets to minimize the need for trailing cable.
+6. Electrical Apparatus and cables should be Protected against overload by fuses and/or circuit breakers Sufficient sockets to minimize the need for trailing cable.

 Hazards Identified-Exclusion Zone